readthedocs/readthedocs.org/docs/development/standards.rst

-Core team members expect to have a development environment that closely approximates our production environment, in order to spot bugs and logical inconsisencies before they make their way to production.
+Core team members expect to have a development environment that closely approximates our production environment, in order to spot bugs and logical inconsistencies before they make their way to production.

 Celery runs as a separate process
     Celery needs to be run as a separate process, and core team will not use